-Pioneer House High School is committed to providing a planned programme of impartial careers education and information, advice and guidance (CEIAG) for all students as part of the Enterprise, Employability, and Independence Curriculum.
+Pioneer House High School is committed to providing a planned programme of impartial careers education and information, advice and guidance (CEIAG) for all students as part of the Careers Curriculum.
 Student progress is tracked through carefully structured enterprise outcomes and monitoring of careers related learning.

-Our pupils learn by doing, and all our pupils, regardless of ability, have the opportunity to sample a range of realistic career options as part of the work experience opportunities that are made available to them as part of the vocational curriculum.
+Our students learn by doing, and all our students, regardless of ability, have the opportunity to sample a range of realistic career options as part of the work experience opportunities that are made available to them as part of the vocational curriculum.
 These opportunities are supported by both school staff and other professionals within a range of work contexts in the local community.

-Pupil’s learning in this area of the curriculum is enhanced by their participation in enterprise days, college visits, enrichment activities and their involvement in local community projects.
-All activities aim to inspire, challenge and motivate pupils whilst at the same time promoting equality of opportunity.
+Students’ learning in this area of the curriculum is enhanced by their participation in enterprise days, college visits, enrichment activities, opportunities to access the local community and their involvement in local community projects.
+All activities aim to inspire, challenge and motivate students whilst at the same time promoting equality of opportunity.

-As with all learning at Pioneer House High School, the Enterprise, Employability and Independence curriculum is fully differentiated and personalised in order to ensure that all pupils, regardless of ability are able to make progress in this area.
+As with all learning at Pioneer House High School, the Careers curriculum is fully differentiated and personalised to ensure that all students, regardless of ability, are able to make progress in this area.
 This in turn equips them with the tools necessary to make informed decisions in terms of future destinations as they make the transition from school to adulthood.
-All pupils, along with their parents and carers are fully supported throughout all transition processes which ensures positive and sustainable outcomes for pupils during their time at Pioneer House High School and beyond.
+All students, along with their parents and carers are fully supported at each transition point which ensures positive and sustainable outcomes for students during their time at Pioneer House High School and beyond.

 Measuring the Impact of our Careers Programme

 The impact of our careers programme at Pioneer House High School is reported in a number of ways.

 We report our leavers’ destinations data each year to the Local Authority in line with their data capture timelines.
 This data is also reported to Governors each term.